topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 * This gene is supposed to be unique to the Calvin cycle, and the sequence appears to be accurate (if anything, the gene model should be extended a little)
 * Why would such a gene be upregulated in darkness?
   * Also requires ATP so would be expending energy this way...
+  * May not be light-regulated

 Sedoheptulose-1,7-bisphosphatase (Sm_t00001110-RA) is also upregulated and yet unique to the Calvin cycle
+* May not be light-regulated

 _Note: Some of the a-ketoglutarate dehydrogenase E3 predictions may be dihydrolipoyl dehydrogenase (i.e. pyruvate dehydrogenase complex E3)_